 - Biocompatibility - Zirconia offers a superior biocompatibility when compared with titanium.

-- Natural look- Zirconia is a bright, white tooth-colored material that eliminates the possibility of seeing darkness or gray tint to the gums that sometimes occurs with titanium implants.
+- Natural look- Zirconia is a bright, white tooth-colored material that eliminates the possibility of seeing darkness or a gray tint to the gums that sometimes occurs with titanium implants.